Confessions of a Heartworker

-As coaches who are in the business to make a difference, we struggle with this when we start out.
+As someone who is in the business to make a difference, we struggle with this when we start out.
 As we begin, we often have little idea about our so-called ‘niche’ as we are still in the exploratory stage.
-What drives us initially is our desire to follow our calling to be in service to people … and our heart.
+What drives us is our desire to follow our calling to be in service to people … and our heart.
 We also know that we can help most people if they are ready for change and we don’t always like discriminating.
-It goes against what we stand for and, at the same time, we also know that we don’t want to choose just any old focus for the sake of selling our services.
+It goes against what we stand for and, at the same time, we also know that we don’t want to choose just any old focus for the sake of selling our product and services.
 We just can’t do it and when we do do it, we cannot be congruent with the selling of our service and inside we feel ‘icky’.
 We smell it, we know it, we taste it and, as a result, our potential clients do too.

 Still, we get brainwashed about trying to find the ‘right niche’ so it becomes easier and this becomes an all consuming focus.
 And what we don’t realise is that, whilst we are looking so hard to make our business work, we forget the reason why we started out in the first place.
 To follow our heart’s calling.